sb2bg/marionette/docs/examples.md

 const trace = try replicated_register.runScenario(allocator, 0xC0FFEE);
 defer allocator.free(trace);
 ```

+The trace starts with the profile and expanded knobs, including replica count,
+quorum, queue capacity, proposal drop percent, and retry limit.
+That keeps the
+showcase aligned with the VOPR lesson that a seed alone is not enough context
+for a failure.

 The example also includes a deliberately buggy scenario used by tests to prove
 the checker path catches divergent committed state: